-Foreign Bank Locked Out of U.S. Financial System
+Foreign Bank Locked Out of US Financial System

-(CN) – A federal judge on Friday lifted a stay preventing the Treasury Department from cutting off a foreign bank from the U.S. banking system as a penalty for facilitating money-laundering by international criminals.
+(CN) – A federal judge on Friday effectively cut off a Tanzania-based bank from the U.S. banking system, finding that a Treasury Department bureau adequately responded to its issues with data used to deem it a money-laundering concern.

 Since 2014, Financial Crimes Enforcement Network, or FinCEN, a bureau of the U.S. Treasury Department, has been trying to penalize Tanzania-based FBME Bank, citing its alleged “willingness to service the global criminal element.”